TomfromBerlin/bashrc/README.md

 # bashrc
 First issue of my bashrc-file with its associates

 Instruction: Just download the repo as zip-file and extract it in your home folder.
-Start a Terminal and watch the magic...
+Start a Terminal and see the magic...

 (Checkout the file [terminal.jpg](https://github.com/TomfromBerlin/bashrc/blob/main/terminal.jpg) for spoiler.)

 Suggestions are always welcome.